An escort vehicle driver drives an escort or pilot vehicle to accompany over-dimensional vehicles transporting goods to their destination.

 Most escort vehicle drivers are covered by the:

-• Road Transport (Long Distance) Award if they’re in the private transport industry and driving long distances.
+- Road Transport (Long Distance) Award if their employer is in the private transport industry and driving long distances.

 A long distance is: